-Alternatively, states like Texas have laws prohibiting subletting without landlord consent even if your lease does specifically allow it, and Arkansas state law says that you can go to prison for subletting without approval.
+That said, there are some state-by-state differences.
+For example, in New York and Chicago tenants have the absolute right to sublet even if they are refused or ignored by their landlord.
+Alternatively, states like Texas have laws prohibiting subletting without landlord consent even if your lease allows it, and Arkansas state law says that you can go to prison for subletting without approval.

 Select your state from the dropdown above find out which laws affect you.